Algol: System

 The three components of the bright triple star used to be, and still sometimes are, referred to as β Per A, B, and C. The Washington Double Star Catalog lists them as Aa1, Aa2, and Ab, with two very faint stars B and C about one arcmin distant.
 A further five faint stars are also listed as companions.

 The close pair consists of a B8 main sequence star and a much less massive K0 subgiant, which is highly distorted by the more massive star.
 These two orbit every 2.9 days and undergo the eclipses that cause Algol to vary in brightness.
-The third star orbits these two every 680 days and is an A or F-type main sequence star.
+The third star orbits these two every 680 days and is a F1 main-sequence star.
 It has been classified as an Am star, but this is now considered doubtful.

 Studies of Algol led to the Algol paradox in the theory of stellar evolution: although components of a binary star form at the same time, and massive stars evolve much faster than the less massive stars, the more massive component Algol Aa1 is still in the main sequence, but the less massive Algol Aa2 is a subgiant star at a later evolutionary stage.
 The paradox can be solved by mass transfer: when the more massive star became a subgiant, it filled its Roche lobe, and most of the mass was transferred to the other star, which is still in the main sequence.
 In some binaries similar to Algol, a gas flow can be seen.
 The gas flow between the primary and secondary stars in Algol has been imaged using Doppler Tomography.